fastrgv/AdaVenture/README.md

 ## AdaVenture Game Description
 AdaVenture is a kid-friendly retro point & click game, a reincarnation in 3D of the original Atari game named "Adventure", with various artistic extrapolations.
 The mazes have interconnections that are impossible in 3 dimensions, but are painstakingly exact reproductions of those in the original game.
-In fact, the "./mapRoom" subdirectory contains the original maps to help guide you.
+In fact, the "mapRoom" subdirectory contains the original maps to help guide you.

 Runs on Windows, and GNU/Linux.
-Includes all source code & build scripts.
+Includes all source code, build scripts & resources.

 -----------------------------------------------------------
 Featuring